 Digital signage is a great way to provide a more personalized, enjoyable experience for tourists and make them feel more welcome and comfortable.
 It allows travelers to find what they are looking for faster – reliable, accurate, and location-relevant information, such as directions, points of interest, event schedules, hottest deals, and promotions.
 Such improvements can lead to greater overall satisfaction with a trip, venue visit, or hotel stay, potentially converting visitors into repeat customers.

 Tourism businesses can manage digital signage remotely, saving time and resources.
 The software users can do it from a single, user-friendly interface, with the ability to access the entire network of digital displays and kiosks from any location, 24/7.

 Insights into your business

-friendlyway’s digital signage solutions have been helping companies in tourism and other industries for over 25 years.
-We provide pre-packaged end-to-end solutions that include:
+friendlyway is a leading end-to-end digital signage provider that has been helping companies in the tourism sector and other industries for over 25 years.
+We provide businesses of any size with off-the-shelf and highly customizable solutions that include:

-- Comprehensive service package for solution installation, onboarding and support
+- A comprehensive service package from solution planning and implementation to user onboarding and support

-Digital transformation in tourism is in full swing, and it is only going to accelerate in the future.
-More companies need to embrace new technologies to be able to provide the best possible service to their customers and remain competitive.
-Digital signage can help streamline multiple processes, such as wayfinding, visitor information, and customer support while improving the visitor experience, reducing staff costs, and increasing customer satisfaction.
+Digital transformation in tourism is in full swing and will only accelerate.
+More companies must embrace new technologies to provide the best possible service to their customers and remain competitive.
+Digital signage can help streamline multiple processes – wayfinding, visitor information, customer support, and more – while improving the visitor experience, reducing operational costs, and increasing customer satisfaction.

-If you’re not using digital signage solutions yet, it’s time to start thinking about how they could help your business grow even further!
-Contact us, and we will help your company make the first step on its digitization journey.
+With the booming tourism market and 2024 promising to bring the highest numbers of travelers ever, all craving memorable experiences, there is no time to wait.
+If you are not using digital signage solutions yet, it’s time to think about how they could help your business grow even further.
+Contact us, and we will help your company take the next step on its digitalization journey.